Hindmarsh Square: The Griffins

-There had been previous hotels existing on the site since 1850, with the current hotel being rebuilt in 1886 for Arthur Waterhouse, son of wealthy Adelaide entrepreneur Thomas Greaves Waterhouse, who had returned to England and died two months before the plans for the King William Hotel were approved.
+There had been previous hotels existing on the site since the 1850s.
+The original hotel was called Star of the East Hotel before being rebuilt in 1886 for Arthur Waterhouse, son of wealthy Adelaide entrepreneur Thomas Greaves Waterhouse, who had returned to England and died two months before the plans for the King William Hotel were approved.
 The building was designed by architects English & Soward, who also designed Beehive Corner, among other buildings in Adelaide.
-The building was named the General Gordon Hotel from when it was opened until 1928.
+The building was named the General Gordon Hotel from when it was opened until 1928, when the licensee was C.A.
+Darwent.

 In 1896 the ownership of the hotel was transferred to Arthur, Charles and Thomas Ware of the Torrenside Brewery at Hindmarsh, who sold it in 1898 to the Walkerville Co-operative Brewery Company.
 In 1911, a new wide verandah was added, shortly before the city council ruled to keep all verandahs to under 10 ft.

 Renamed the General Gordon in 1928, it underwent three further name changes before being named the Griffins Head in 1988.
 The interior has been renovated several times since the 1970s, with a significant fitout and renaming as The Griffin in 2012.

+In July 2026 the hotel was sold to a new owner, for the first time in 30 years.
+The hotel is located in a "Capital City" zone, which allows developments of up to 53 m, but there were no plans for a high-rise development at the time of sale.